Welcome to Year 10

 Period 7 changes for students as they enter Year 10.
 One session a week remains Independent Study but we introduce a new module once a week called ‘Careers, Community and Study Skills’ – this will focus on really developing their ability to study independently, increasing their awareness of community and various aspects of careers as outlined above.
 Twice a week students have the opportunity to take part in electives – with many of their favourites from years 7 to 9 repeated alongside some interesting new opportunities and the chance to lead activities for younger students.

-As in other years students have the opportunity to select Period 7 and clubs twice this year, in July of Year 9 and again in January of Year 10.
-Choices will be sent home for review and discussion the Friday prior to choices being made the following week in form time, guided by their tutor.
-Period 7 is still organised into four blocks across the year, and includes squad training and various performing arts groups.
+As in other years students have the opportunity to select Period 7 and clubs three times a year, in September, December and March.
+Choices will be sent home for review and discussion a few days prior to choices being made in form time, guided by their tutor.
+Period 7 is still organised into three blocks across the year, and includes body options and various performing arts groups.
+Students will continue to be provided with a large range of other opportunities across the year, such as those outlined here

-Students who completed their Bronze Duke of Edinburgh Bronze award in Year 9 are invited to progress to Silver in Year 10.
+Students who completed their Duke of Edinburgh Bronze award in Year 9 are invited to progress to Silver in Year 10.
 Students who did not take part in DofE in Year 9 are also most welcome to start the Bronze award in Year 10.

 Dates to note for Year 10